CJMenart/MetadataRepresentationProject/validation.md

 | Result |
 | Result |

-## Competency Question Name
+## Merging Question
-**Competency Question:** "Which scenarios can the car merge to the right and/or left?"
+**Competency Question:** "In which scenarios can the car merge to the right and/or left?"

 **Bridged Datasets:** dataset 1, dataset 2, ...